INTRODUCTION

 IMPROVING VISION AND EYE HEALTH

-Good vision depends on a diet rich in antioxidants and essential vitamins.
-Tomatoes contain beta-carotene, which the body converts into vitamin A—a crucial nutrient for eye health.
+Improved vision depends on a diet rich in antioxidants and essential vitamins.
+Tomatoes contain beta-carotene, which the body converts into vitamin A, a crucial nutrient for eye health.
 Lycopene and lutein in tomatoes also help protect the eyes from oxidative damage, reducing the risk of age-related macular degeneration and cataracts.
 Regular eating of tomatoes supports long-term eye health and vision clarity.
 Furthermore, the presence of zeaxanthin in tomatoes helps filter blue light from screens, reducing eye strain in the digital age.

 PROMOTING BETTER DIGESTION